guillermooo/sublime-undocs/source/core/build_systems.rst

     through errors with ``F4``.

 ``selector``
-    Determines de scope where the build system will be active.
+    If the **Tools | Build System | Automatic** option is set, this option's value will be used to determine whether the build system should be used for your file.

+..
+XXX What's the name of the option for Tools | Build System Automatic?

 In addition to options, you can use variables in build systems too, like we've done above with ``$file``, which expands to the full path of the file underlying